 The obtained streamliners are individually added to the original encoding and tested on the training instances independently.
 A streamliner that leads to syntax errors, unsatisfiability, or has a longer running time than the original encoding on all training instances is discarded.
-The remaining streamliners that improve running time on at least one training instance are stored.
+The remaining streamliners that improve the running time on at least one training instance are stored.
 We repeat this procedure for 30 minutes.
-After that, the program stops and returns the three streamliners that form the best combination under a VBE criterion on the training instances.
-Specifically, for each training instance, we consider the minimum runtime across the original encoding and the selected streamliners, and the chosen triple minimizes the sum of these per-instance minimum running times.
+After that, the pipeline stops and returns the three streamliners that form the best combination under a VBE criterion on the training instances.
+Specifically, for each training instance, we consider the minimum running time across the original encoding and the selected streamliners, and the chosen triple minimizes the sum of these per-instance minimum running times.

-The selected streamliners can be applied to larger instances.
-For our experiments, we individually run the three streamlined encodings, as well as one encoding with all three streamliners and the original encoding, and report the VBE, i.e., the fastest runtime achieved by any of the considered variants for each instance.
+The selected streamliners can then be applied to larger instances.
+For our experiments, we individually run the three streamlined encodings as well as the original encoding with all three streamliners, and we report the VBE, i.e., the fastest running time achieved by the original encoding or any of the streamlined variants on each instance.
 This allows us to analyze the extent to which different streamliners provide complementary performance improvements.